Kitchener-Waterloo-Collegiate-and-VS/ICS4U/Unit 1/Note 04 - Methods.md

 ### Review
 The following content was in *Note – Introduction to Java*.

-> You would have learned about functions in your Grade 11 computer science course.
+> You would have learned about functions in your Grade 11 mathematics course.
 Functions in Java are called methods.
 A method is a function contained in a class.
 Since every function in Java is contained in a class, every function in Java is a method.
 >
 > When defining a method, we would write the following, in order.
 > 1. `public`, `private`, or `protected` (or leave it blank for package-private)